 A Finished Basement

 We always, and still do, want a finished basement.
 We convinced ourselves earlier on that this would just be a play area for the kids until they grew up and we could all benefit from a finished basement.

 We have to pay $1.25 to get rid of our trash, so I recycled everything we possibly could.
 When it came time to trash things I bought garbage bags that could fit 3 times the size of a normal bag.
-Again this was on principle of saving everywhere we could.
-Did the extra $2.50 make a difference every month.
+Again this was on the principle of saving everywhere we could.
+Did the extra $2.50 make a difference every month?
 Yes, but it wasn’t a huge difference.

 Pushed things to their limit